-Camila Banus Teases Fans With Tiny Red Mini Dress And Nude Heels Causing Instagram Meltdown
+Camila Banus Teases Fans With Tiny Red Mini Dress And Nude Heels, Causing Instagram Meltdown

 “You are stunning in Red!!” another exclaimed.

 Several of the Daytime Emmy Award-nominated actress’s followers also referenced her character, Gabi, in Salem.
-Several complimented her on her acting skills while others proclaimed her daytime TV’s hottest woman.
+Many complimented her on her acting skills while others proclaimed her daytime TV’s hottest woman.
 In addition to her work on soaps, Banus also portrayed Nina on Fox’s Star in 2018.

-Earlier in the day on her Instagram story, Banus showed a clip of herself in between scenes at DOOL.
-In the video, she held a bag from Chick Fil A and revealed that she had time between filming to grab a bite to eat from the fast-food chicken restaurant known for its chicken sandwiches.
-The red on the sack also matched the gorgeous matte shade of red lip color she wore for her day at work.
-Today, the actress also posted a picture of herself hugging her sweet dog Kiwi Banus.
+Earlier in the day on her Instagram stories, Banus showed a clip of herself in between scenes at DOOL.
+In the video, she held a bag from Chick-fil-A and revealed that she had time between filming to grab a bite to eat from the fast-food restaurant known for its chicken sandwiches.
+The shade on the sack also matched the gorgeous matte shade of red lip color she wore for her day at work.

+Today, the actress also posted a picture of herself hugging her sweet dog, Kiwi Banus.

-The Inquisitr recently reported that Banus’s alter ego, Gabi made a bold move and ended up in a conflict with her mother-in-law, Vivian.
-On the show, Gabi recently married Stefan DiMera’s (Brandon Barash).
+The Inquisitr recently reported that Banus’s alter ego, Gabi Hernandez, made a bold move and ended up in a conflict with her mother-in-law, Vivian.
+On the show, Gabi recently married Stefan DiMera (Brandon Barash).